 Eventually, binge drinking can tip into psychological dependence – where alcohol becomes the go-to tool for regulating emotion or stress.

-If you’ve ever said, “I don’t drink every day, so I’m not an addict” , but you still feel worried, frustrated, or stuck – this page is for you.
+If you’ve ever said, “I don’t drink every day, so I’m not an addict” , but you still feel worried, frustrated or stuck, then this page is for you.

 Is Binge Drinking Safer Than Addiction?